firecmsco/firecms/packages/cli/templates/template_pro/README.md

 ### Deploying the project

-You can deploy the project to Firebase hosting by following [these instructions](https://firecms.co/docs/pro/deployment).
-In order to deploy the project, you need to have a valid FireCMS PRO license.
+You can develop your project locally without a license, but you will need to purchase one to deploy it.
+There is a grace period after the first deployment to allow you to test it in production.

 You can create one in the [FireCMS subscriptions](https://app.firecms.co/subscriptions).
 When you get your API key, you can set it in the `.env` file.

+When creating your license, you need to specify the project IDs that will be using the license.
+You can find your project ID in the Firebase console.

+You will receive an API key that you need to pass to your FireCMS component.
+If you are using the starter template, you can set it in the .env file.